KyrosWeb/PSPhree_Public/README.md

 4) Docker container that runs all the stack exposing the 8080 port

 # Attention
-This version of PSPhree is only for PS4 FW9.00.
+The PSFree exploit is for 6.xx to 9.60 but this version of PSPhree have been only tested on PS4 FW9.00.

 ## Prerequisites